townmath/cisp400-reader/docs/_sources/build-tools/index.rst.txt

 throughout the course, but you should not try to master them all in the first week.

-If you plan to work mostly on the Mesa server, the introduction to GNU/Linux commands and the vim text editor are highly recommended.
+If you plan to work mostly on the Mesa server or the docker image then the introduction to GNU/Linux commands and the vim text editor are highly recommended.